Patterns

 Investor-Operator Misalignment

 The board sees one company.
 The team is running another.
-This isn't deception — it's structural.
+The gap isn't deception — it's structural.
+Quarterly reporting compresses operating reality into a format that filters out the information investors need most.

 Read the diagnosis →